-In case you haven’t received enough, here’s another reminder that Daylight Savings Time starts this Sunday.
+In case you haven’t received enough, here’s another reminder that there’s a time change coming this Sunday.
 Fortunately, in our modern society phones, computers, tablets, TVs, and even some refrigerators automatically update themselves to the correct time (what a time to be alive!), so you’re less likely to be late for any appointments.
 Unfortunately due to the physical and mental toll of changing our sleep schedule, the risk of heart attacks and car accidents tend to increase around this time of year.

 This further highlights the significance of sleep.
 Here are 7 tips to help you get a good night’s sleep this weekend, and beyond.